deminimis/Minimal-eReader/README.md

 ## What's Next?

-- Bookmarks
+- ~~Bookmarks~~
-- Annotation (the muPDF dependencies are already bundled)
-- Page manipulation (join, rotate, etc.)
+- Page manipulation.
+For compression and basic manipulation, see [MinimalPDF Compress](https://github.com/deminimis/minimalpdfcompress)
-- Multilingual (would be a very fast implementation, but embedding the fonts would make it 40mb+).
+- Multilingual (Easy, but embedding the fonts would make the program much larger).
 - Custom colors for background/text
 - Export as
 - (You suggest)